joshuagenders/Lupi/Readme.md

     setupMethod: Init
     teardownClass: MyNamespace.TeardownClass
     teardownMethod: Teardown
-concurrency:
-    threads: 10
-    rampUp: 2m
-    openWorkload: true # i.e. can add additional threads when throughput is not met
-    minConcurrency: 3 # requires open workload
-    maxConcurrency: 1500 # requires open workload
 throughput:
     tps: 20
     rampUp: 20s
     holdFor: 10m
     rampDown: 2m
-    phases:  # mutually exclusive to other throughput parameters. do not provide both phases AND tps, rampUp, holdFor or rampDown
+    # mutually exclusive to other throughput parameters.
+    # do not provide both phases AND tps, rampUp, holdFor or rampDown, as phases are generated from them when provided.
+    phases:
     -   # rampup
         duration: 2m
         from: 10